 Frequently Asked Questions

-Your business was built to help the public, but that shouldn’t come at the expense of your own financial health and safety.
+Other than being required by marketplace platforms or tools to carry insurance, it’s still a smart idea to have insurance for your eCommerce business.
 Between cyber risks and product liability issues, there are too many moving parts in eCommerce that you cannot control.
 What you can control is putting insurance policies in place that help limit your liability.

 What Can Affect the Price of eCommerce Business Insurance?